GilsonLabUCSD/APR/APR_User_Manual.md

 ## Dummy atoms ##
 Imposing restraints is crucial for performing binding calculations with the APR method.
 Distance, angle, and dihedral restraints are usually required to fix the position and orientation of the system (For more details see Henriksen NM, Fenley AT, Gilson MK.
 J. Chem.
 Theory Comput., 2015, 11(9), 4377-4394).
-Anchor particles,i.e. dummy atoms come in handy for setting up restraints.
+Anchor particles, i.e. dummy atoms come in handy for setting up restraints.
 In APR version 1.1, three dummy atoms are appended to the end of the output file generated by zalign.py (align_z.pdb).
-These dummy atoms were assigned by an atom name of "Pb" and a residue name of "DUM", but they have no charge or volume, yet an atomic mass of 220 Da.
+These dummy atoms will be assigned by the atom name of "Pb" and the residue name of "DUM", but they have no charge or volume, yet an atomic mass of 220 Da.
 The coordinates of the dummy atoms were hand-coded at this moment, but they can be directly modified in align_z.pdb to adapt to the need of each unique system.

 ## Command lines ##
-APR was designed as a three-step program, which carries out the tasks of running equilibration, production and conducting analysis in sequence.
+APR is a three-step program which carries out the tasks of running equilibration, production and conducting analysis sequentially.
 To start the program, you need to first indicate which step you would like to run with the corresponding keyword:

     eq            Set up the APR framework and run the equilibration prod          Run the production phase
     analysis      Run the analysis and print the final results

-Meanwhile, two restarting modes, "overwrite" and "continue",  are available for the "eq" and "prod" steps.
+Meanwhile, two restarting modes, "overwrite" and "continue",  are available for both "eq" and "prod" steps.
 The overwrite mode should be used whenever any setting in the APR input file
-(see below) has been changed, or when the tleap.in, PDB or mol2 files have been added, replaced or modified.
-It will discard previous equilibration (if used with eq) or simulation results (if used with prod) and start freshly from the first umbrella sampling window.
-In constrast, the "continue" mode will pick up from where the equilibration or production stops.
+(see below) is changed, or when the tleap.in, PDB or mol2 files have been added, replaced or modified in the setup folder.
+The overwrite mode will discard previous equilibration (if used with eq) or simulation results (if used with prod) and start freshly from the first umbrella sampling window.
+In constrast, the continue mode will pick up from where the equilibration or production stops.
 Restarting modes are indicated with the "-s" flag.
-Both "continue" and "overwrite" can be used for the first time run.
+Note that both "continue" and "overwrite" can be used for the first time run.

 Examples of the command lines are: